 we I feel like we I let the blog-world grab it and run away into a direction it shouldn’t be going.
 It is time to bring in the reins a little, and not be so loosey-goosey.
 When we started Chez it was a place for us to come, share a meal with you, and to share a little bit about us.
 The pun is that, “she cooks” and “he devours”.
 So, over the course of the next few months, I am going to cook and he will continue to devour.
 We will be making little changes.
 You may notice.
 You may not.
 We will see. *smiling*

-One thing that we always chitter and chatter about is sharing more of our heritages with you.
-You know the type of food, good, wholesome cooking, that we only enjoy with our families, and we clearly do not take advantage of it at our home.
+One thing that we always chitter and chatter about is sharing more of our heritage with you.
+You know the type of food, good, wholesome cooking, that we only enjoy with our families, and we clearly do not take advantage of it in our home.
 And we should.
 Some of these recipes are old family favorites that cannot be found anywhere online.
 Who are we keeping them from?
 What’s the big “secret”?
-Why aren’t we sharing them.
+Why aren’t we sharing them?
 Rejoicing in them.

 Basque Style Meat Marinade